thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/OS_CN_DBMS_SQL_Learning/DBMS_SQL_Learning/DBMS_Readme.md

 # DBMS SQL Learning
-* Here also you can learn from scaler or gfg and later some videos to understand you can add accrodingly.
-* Topicwise you can find in gfg and scaler
-* Later interview questions list also you can find there only
-* Extra learning also you can add here only.
-No Notes Dependencies.
+* YT Learn for tough topics
+* Scaler for interviewbit,  GFG for notes
+* HandMade notes will be added if any better found then.

 ## WAY TO LEARN
 * Just learn the interview pdf first.
 (As you already know most of the topics and can explain easily to interviewer)
 * If any difficult topic then get it from the index topic wise below and youtube and done.
 * No need to do very deep learning.
 As during interview you have to revise anyways.
 * but if you not learn for long time then you have to restart always so.
-### MOST IMPORTANT LEARN THESE BELOW TOPICS FOR MORE TOUGH INTERVIEW
+### MOST IMPORTANT LEARN THESE BELOW TOPICS FOR MORE TOUGH INTERVIEW (SEE LAST OF THIS PAGE, MY LEARNING DONE THERE)
 * 1. INDEXING AND CLUSTERING
 * 2. TRANSACTIONAL DB, SERIALIZABLE
 * 3. JOINS